Obtaining points and miles is simpler than you think. Often, free miles are sitting directly in front of you but they can easily be overlooked.

 Note: In general, it can take some time for your miles to appear, just in case someone tries to refund or cancel an order, so don’t expect them quickly.
 I’ve never had any challenges but I also take screenshots of every step just in case I need to provide proof that I followed the steps correctly.

-Purchase an item that I was already going to purchase
+I encourage you to read the terms and conditions because there are some exclusions.
+However, purchase an item that I was already going to purchase

 …and get additional credit card points for my purchase